oberrauch/vascaling/text/asking_slack.md

 After that I looked into the codebase (Ben original Matlab code) and found what causes the problem.

 > As suspected by many of you, the problem arises from a wrong (or different) computation of the terminus elevation.
-The glacier is initialized with a value for the surface area, from which the volume and length are computed via given scalinglaws.
+The glacier is initialized with a value for the surface area, from which the volume and length are computed via given scaling laws.
 After that point my model differs from Ben's code:
 >
 > While Ben still uses the minimal and maximal elevation from the RGI entity, I scaled the terminus elevation proportional to the new glacier length.
 This results in strongly positive/negative mass balances for smaller/larger glaciers in the first couple year, which explains the *overturning*.
 >